shamikbose/healthdata_EDA/README.md

 # healthdata_EDA
-Using CD data to build visualizations of healthcare situations in USA
+Using CDC data to build visualizations of healthcare situations in USA